PelleJN/VisualMagicTools/README.md

 Toaster - Markus Ädel

 Planned Gizmos:\
-Edge Fixer - Pelle J Nordentoft (a simpler way to Edge Extend alphas)\
+Edge Extend - Pelle J Nordentoft (a simpler way to Edge Extend alphas)\
 Frequency Inpaint (inpaint with the ability to add high-frequency detail from elsewhere)